TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.7-kpi-vs-sla/_index.md

 ![Spike pattern](1.2.7-fig-4.png)

 Now that we can measure for every single VM, we can roll up the metric at the ESXi Host or Cluster level.
 The following formula averages all the running VMs in the cluster.
 You expect to see a number near 100%, as the expectation is that the cluster is serving all the VMs well, and not just 99% of them.
-99% in a cluster with 1000 VMs can mean 10 VMs aren’t being served well.
+99% in a cluster with 1000 VMs can mean 10 VMs aren't being served well.
 All it takes for a complaint can be just one VM!

 ![KPI breached](1.2.7-fig-5.png)